Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Babesia Symptoms

-These symptoms reflect the parasite’s impact on red blood cells and can trigger autonomic dysfunction.
+These symptoms reflect the parasite’s effect on red blood cells and oxygen delivery and may contribute to autonomic dysfunction.

 Related Reading: Symptoms